 A laser show is a music-based Planetarium program combining music with synchronized laser light effects.
 We take awesome music – from classic rock to electronica, retro, and whatever – and play it really loud as we shoot lasers at the 360 degree planetarium dome.
 The lasers create amazing patterns – from hypnotic abstract patterns to animated characters.
 That’s a laser show: part music listening party, part light show.

 A typical laser show lasts an hour and plays the music about as loud as a dance club.

 Ear plugs will be available for purchase at the Box Office for $1 a pair.
 Visitors younger than 16 years old will be provided with ear plugs at no cost.

 Visitors with young children (under age 6) will be strongly cautioned about the volume of the evening laser shows and the potential effects on hearing.
 While short-term exposure for adults is unlikely to cause permanent damage, the developing ears of younger children are more at risk.
-The Laser Beatles Matinee show on the weekends is a great alternative.

 About Laser Light